-The Recruitment Officer oversees potential candidates through the process of transition from being a prospect candidate to applying and enrolling as a student.
-Through diverse means such as site visits, on campus events, open houses, and one on one counseling, the Recruiter assists the institution in promoting and making known the requirements for all three programs in strategic sites that help the institution achieve its diversity goals.
+The Recruitment Office Through diverse means such as site visits, on campus events, open houses, and one on one counseling, the recruiter engages in promoting and making known all programs offered by SJBSM in strategic sites that help the institution achieve its diversity goals.
+When potential candidates are identified, the recruiter assists them through the process of transition from being a prospect candidate to applying and enrolling as a student.